kubermatic/docs/content/kubeone/main/architecture/requirements/infrastructure-management/_index.en.md

 {{% /notice %}}

 {{% notice note %}}
-If you're using our example Terraform configs, requirements are satisfied out of the box.
+If you're using our example Terraform configs, KubeOne's infrastructure requirements are satisfied out of the box.
 {{% /notice %}}